Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Overview of the New Towns dataset

-In keeping with Zipf's Law, the larger a population, the less frequent.
-This is often ascribed to a power-law distribution in the form of $p(x)=Cx^{-\alpha}$ \parencite[e.g.][]{Newman2006}.
-Other candidate distributions should be considered before their exclusion \parencite{Stumpf2012, Clauset2009}, which is here performed with the aid of the \code{powerlaw} Python package \parencite{Alstott2014}.
+Town areas increase sublinearly in relation to population sizes \citep[compare][p.41]{Batty2013}\footnote{ Ordinary least squares (OLS) regression on log-transformed variables results in a power-law scaling parameter of $\alpha=0.87$.
+However, non-linear least-squares curve-fitting (Levenberg-Marquardt algorithm) applied to untransformed variables suggests a scaling parameter of $\alpha=0.83$.
+Whereas these parameters provide some sense of the scaling relation between area and population, it is important to note that these values are inherently sensitive to boundary definitions \citep{Cottineau2017}. } and, in keeping with Zipf's Law, the larger a population, the less frequent\footnote{ This is often ascribed to a power-law distribution in the form of $p(x)=Cx^{-\alpha}$ \citep[e.g.][]{Newman2006}.
+Other candidate distributions should be considered before their exclusion \citep{Stumpf2012, Clauset2009}, which is here performed with the aid of the \code{powerlaw} Python package \citep{Alstott2014}.
 The package automatically derives an $x_{\min}$ by minimising the Kolmogorov-Smirnov test statistic distance between the data and the fit, here deriving $x_{\min}=10,515$.
 The package includes methods for comparing candidate distributions using loglikelihood ratios, whereby the lognormal can here be identified as superior to the power-law fit.
-This marginally remains the case when using a higher $x_{\min}=50,000$ threshold (per, \textcite{Arcaute2015}).
-Visual inspection of the Complementary Cumulative Distribution Function (CCDF) in Figure~\ref{fig:global_pop_powerlaw} reveals that the data follows the lognormal distribution closely, but only up to populations $\approx 1,000,000$ after which the populations of Leeds, Birmingham, Manchester, and London show divergence towards the longer tail of the power-law fit-line.
+This marginally remains the case when using a higher $x_{\min}=50,000$ threshold (per, \citet{Arcaute2015}).
+Visual inspection of the Complementary Cumulative Distribution Function (CCDF) in Supplementary Figure~\ref{fig:global_pop_powerlaw} reveals that the data follows the lognormal distribution closely, but only up to populations $\approx 1,000,000$ after which the populations of Leeds, Birmingham, Manchester, and London show divergence towards the longer tail of the power-law fit-line. }.
+Densities tend to be higher for larger cities, but this does not preclude smaller towns from having relatively high densities, and ample variation is evident in Supplementary Figure~\ref{global_area_pop_dens}.
+The definition of city land-area here excludes large encircled undeveloped parcels (such as undeveloped hills or significant green spaces), which would otherwise unduly inflate the area variable.